 If you play a card that requires players to ante, then immediately leave the Round (for example, with "Gambling?
-I'm in!" followed by "Go away!
-I'm polishing my arsenal"), then the Round proceeds normally, but currently has no winner.
+I'm in!" followed by "Leave me be!
+I'm trying to read lore here!"), then the Round proceeds normally, but currently has no winner.
 If the Round ends before any player takes control, all anted Gold goes to the Inn.